qlik-oss/core-website/docs/recipes/data-loading.md

 $ npm install
 $ npm start
 ```
-You should see the info about 10 different airports in your terminal.
+You should see the info from 10 different airports in your terminal.

 What the program does is it first creates or opens an app called `reloadapp.qvf` on the QIX Engine.
 Then it creates a connection of the type we defined earlier
 ```js